kshetline/tubular_time/README.md

 // If pureJulian is true, calendar becomes pure Julian.
 If false, standard change date of 1582-10-15 is applied. setPureJulian(pureJulian: boolean): DateTime;

+// Throws an exception if the `DateTime` is invalid, otherwise returns the instance itself. throwIfInvalid(): DateTime;

 // Convert DateTime to a JavaScript Date. toDate(): Date;